 - Sweet potatoes: Use extra-large sweet potatoes and cut them in half so the bottoms caramelize and the sweet potatoes cook a little faster.
 Keep the skin on for more fiber — and serve a whole potato per person if you’re extra hungry.

-- Green bell pepper: Adds classic sloppy joe flavor.
-Feel free to swap in any bell pepper you have.
+- Green bell pepper: Feel free to swap in any bell pepper you have, or another veggie.

 - Parmesan cheese: Stir into the filling and sprinkle on top for salty, savory flavor.
 Any sharp cheese like aged cheddar works too.